 Do you dream of designing your own clothes?
 But not sure how to get started?

 This intensive, immersive, online four-week fashion design and fashion drawing course will provide you with the skills you need to develop a dynamic, unique portfolio to showcase your creative design, illustration and presentation techniques.
 The course uses a series of online webinars to introduce projects, explain tasks and support opportunity to share your work by discussing your creative development with the tutors on an individual and group interactive basis.

 Through practical exercises and focused discussions, you will research a theme and learn how to develop this into fashion designs.
-You will begin to draw and communicate your ideas exploring silhouette, detail and colour, eventually developing a small capsule collection of designs.
-This unit includes:
+Research will take various formats and you will collect ideas from digital sources as well as document your ideas in a sketchbook.
+You will begin to draw and communicate your ideas exploring design principles of silhouette, detail and colour through producing concept boards, design development sheets and eventually developing a small capsule collection of designs.